Back to Blog

 What Exactly is a CLI?

 On macOS and Linux, the CLI is often called the terminal or shell.
-Many developers prefer macOS or Linux because they’re built on Unix (or are Unix-like) systems, making them highly compatible with modern software tools.
-Windows has its own CLI (like Command Prompt and PowerShell) but is not Unix-based, although you can run Unix-like environments on Windows today.
+Many developers prefer macOS or Linux because they're built on Unix (or Unix-like) systems, making them highly compatible with modern software tools.

 Fun fact: most servers running the internet use Unix-based systems like Linux—and they're managed via CLI!